Examples of Legally Binding Contracts

 Forms of Legally Binding Contracts

-Legally binding contracts need not be traditional signed paper documents, although in some cases they are still necessary, and having a contract in writing is still generally recommended.
+Legally binding contracts need not be traditionally signed paper documents, although in some cases they are still necessary, and having a contract in writing is still generally recommended.
 Nonetheless, contracts can also be made through phone call agreements, faxes, email exchanges, and even, in some states, texts.
 What matters is not so much the form the contract takes, but that an offer is made by one party and accepted by another and both parties agree to it.
 If this occurs, then a breach of contract can be disputed in court.

 Certainty of Contract